-As of December 31, 2023, there are several private power plants operating in Israel for the production and supply of electricity.
-To the best of the Company's knowledge and according to public information, in addition to those stations sold by the IEC to private parties as mentioned below, in 2012 the OPC Rotem Ltd. Power plant, which is a private plant located in the Rotem Plain that produces electricity using turbines that consume natural gas in the combined cycle technology, with a capacity of about 440 MW began operating.
-In September 2015, Dalia Energy Power Ltd. began operating a private power plant operated by natural gas with a production capacity of approximately 900 MW, at the Tzafit site, located adjacent to the "Tzafit" power plant of the IEC and in the jurisdiction of the Yoav Regional Council.
-At the beginning of 2021, the IPM company began operating a private power plant with a production capacity of approximately 450 MW, in the industrial area of Be'er Tuvia.
-In addition, commencing the end of 2015, a number of additional private plants operate through cogeneration (which is the use of steam as part of industrial processes) with an aggregate capacity of approximately 1,000 MW.
-Based on the Israeli Electricity Sector Report, published by the Israeli Electricity Authority in September 2023, as of the end of 2022, the private power producers owned a market share in the production segment of approximately 43% of the installed electricity capacity in Israel.
+As of December 31, 2024, there are several private power plants operating in Israel for the production and supply of electricity through different technologies, including natural gas, diesel, pumped energy, co-generation and renewable energy.
+To the best of the Company's knowledge and according to public information, the major private manufacturers in Israel include the OPC Rotem Ltd. power plant (440 MW), the Dalia Energy Power Ltd. power plant (900 MW) the IPM power plant (450 MW) and the Nesharim power plant (120 MW) Based on the Israeli Electricity Sector Report, published by the Israeli Electricity Authority in September 2024, as of the end of 2023, the private power producers owned a market share in the production segment of approximately 44% of the installed electricity capacity in Israel and in 2023 the private sector produced approximately 54% of the electricity.

 1.5.2.
-Limitations, Regulation, Standards and Special Requirements applicable to the Field of Operations

-Operations in the field of the electricity sector in Israel is subject to the Electricity Market Law and the regulations promulgated thereunder.
-The Electricity Market Law includes, among other things, provisions on the licensing of the various parties involved in production activities, system management, transmission, distribution, supply and trade in electricity; instructions relating to the essential service provider license holder and its obligations; and instructions relating to the Israeli Electricity Authority, its composition, powers and duties.
+Limitations, Regulation, Standards and Special Requirements applicable to the Field of Operations activities, system management, transmission, distribution, supply and trade in electricity; instructions relating to the essential service provider license holder and its obligations; and instructions relating to the Israeli Electricity Authority, its composition, powers and duties.
 In addition, the gas transportation system in Israel is regulated by the Israeli Gas Authority, and by the regulation and decisions of the Ministry of Energy and the Israeli Gas Authority on these issues.